-Lawyer Marketing Mistake #3: You Underestimate the Power of Online Reviews.
+3. You Underestimate the Power of Online Reviews

 Consider your own experiences reading reviews as a consumer.
 For example, have you ever looked up reviews for a movie, a restaurant, or even a product on Amazon?
 Even if you don't write reviews often, you've likely read reviews and testimonials when considering buying a product, using a service, or visiting a business.

 An estimated 93% of customers will read online reviews before buying a product or contacting a business.
-Positive Google reviews will also help with your local organic SEO.
+Positive Google reviews will also help with your local SEO strategies.

-Authentic online attorney reviews from your real clients are extremely important to establishing trust.
+Authentic online attorney reviews from real clients are crucial to establishing trust.
 Like with blogging, recency is also paramount.
 On your website, your “testimonials” do not need to be dated and can be evergreen, but you should consistently request reviews on third-party websites like Google and Yelp.

 Lawyers should develop a system/process to ask clients for a review at the conclusion of their case.
 For example, when you sign up a new client, you can notify them that you will ask for a review after their legal matter.
 This can be instrumental in getting your clients to communicate concerns or issues with your law practice when they arise vs. telling the world in their eventual review.

-Tip: You should check review sites periodically and if necessary, respond to reviews.
-Clients who take the time to write a thoughtful review - positive or negative - should be acknowledged.
+Tip: You should check review sites periodically and, if necessary, respond to reviews.
+Clients who take the time to write thoughtful reviews - positive or negative - should be acknowledged.
 If the review is negative, use caution in how you respond to the customer - as this response is a reflection of your business and brand.

-Lawyer Marketing Mistake #4: You Are Inconsistent in Your Digital Marketing Strategy.
+4. You Are Inconsistent in Your Digital Marketing Strategy

 Do Lawyers Need a Marketing Agency?

 Some of the firms that contact us initially are on the fence about hiring an agency at all.
-Key decision-makers may be on the fence as to whether hiring a marketing agency is (1) necessary and (2) worth it?
+Key decision-makers may be on the fence as to whether hiring an agency is (1) necessary and (2) worth it.

 Time saved drumming up new business is exchanged for time to practice law.
 Oftentimes, a law firm web marketing agency can save time in execution vs doing marketing in-house.

-From building a website to getting ranked high in search engine results, mistakes along the way can delay reaching those important marketing milestones.
+From building a website to getting ranked high in search results, mistakes along the way can delay reaching those important marketing milestones.
 By eliminating trial and error and having the most knowledgeable law firm experts working on your website, SEO, and law firm Google Ads / PPC campaigns, your law firm can grow exponentially with a comprehensive online marketing strategy.

-If you’re ready to get started with digital marketing or scale up your existing efforts, the professional team at Grow Law Firm can help you with competitive-grade law firm website design services, organic SEO, social media marketing, PPC ads, and everything else.
+If you're ready to get started with a digital marketing strategy or scale up your existing efforts, the professional legal marketing experts at Grow Law Firm can help you with competitive-grade law firm website design services, organic SEO, social media marketing, PPC ads, and everything else.